drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p><body> We can see that there is a clear relation between the upvotes and the  number of characters in the post title.
-Based on the graph it seems that it is the best to have captions of Character lengths between 5-25 and 153-300+.
-The range most likely is based off the fact that the type of posts are farely different.
+<p><body> We can see that there is a clear relationship between the number of characters in the post title, and the score recieved.
+Based on the graph, it seems the highest scored posts have captions of character lengths between 5-25 and 153-300+.
+The range most likely is based off the fact that the type of posts are fairly different.
 There are many popular subreddits named short and quick things like "meow" to follow a trend that will be a picture of a cat that revieve many likes as long as they are following the trend.
 This Explains the peak and the downtrend of the number of likes as the posts begin to be normal and causal day to day type of posts.
 The number of UpVotes however does begin to rise again as the number of character are longer.
 This is because as the characters get longer, they tend to be actual issues and problems that recieve more views and reactions (ex: A president trump quote = more characters and responses).
 <body>

 <hr size="20">